Contact Us

 Leading your data science and ML projects

-The evolution of the data ecosystem from on-premise storage and compute options to cloud-native applications designed for living in the cloud poses several challenges to enterprises.
+The evolution of the data ecosystem from on-premises storage to cloud-native applications poses several challenges to enterprises.
 On the one hand, ML development is an experimental, exploratory process.
-On the other, deployment requires delivering consistent results that are secure and fail-proof in production systems.
-The typical activities of modern AI and ML lifecycle management are visible below (figure 3).
+On the other, deployment requires consistent results that are secure and fail-proof in production systems.
+The typical activities of modern AI and ML life cycle management are visible below (figure 3).

 Figure 3: Cloud AI and ML lifecycle management activities